Rosso84/Quizgame-SAP-FullStack-Webapp-in-ReactJS/readme.md

 ## Docker
 To build a container image and run it locally with Docker navigate to root folder and follow these command steps in bash:
-1. <docker image build -t nameTagOfYourChoice .>  (dont miss the dot)
+> docker image build -t <nameTagOfYourChoice> .  (dont miss the dot)
-2. <docker run -p 8080:8080 -td chosenNameTag>
+> docker run -p 8080:8080 -td <chosenNameTag>
-3. <docker run chosenNameTag>
+> docker run <chosenNameTag>

-4. open a browser and go to https://localhost:8080 5.Now that you have managed to run this locally in a containerized environment you can deploy this to container service such as Azure Container Registry and kubernetes using kubeCtl or ACI.
+You can access the webapp by opening a browser on https://localhost:8080 5.Now that you have managed to run this locally in a containerized environment you can deploy this to container service such as Azure Container Registry and kubernetes using kubeCtl or ACI.
 Tutorails for the this is to be found at microsofts documentations in az-203.
 6. Remember to remove all images afterwards with commands:
 <docker system prune -a> and